joeyshi12/dev-dotfiles/README.md

 # dev-dotfiles

-Configuration files for a comfy shell environment.
+Configuration files for a comfy development environment.

 ## Installation